 Making liquid soap from scratch is not for the faint of heart - it usually takes at least 8 hours to cook and then dilute.
 Premade bases are great if you're short on time.
-We have several options to choose from.
+We have several liquid soap bases to choose from.
 They still feel amazing on the skin and you can customize them with fragrance, color, and additives.
-Learn how to work with liquid soap bases below.
+Learn how to work with them below.

 Liquid Soap Concentrate Base needs to be diluted before use.
 We recommend a 4:1 ratio of water to soap.
 In a large pot, bring distilled water to a boil.
 Add the concentrate and stir to combine.
 Keep the mixture around 160° F and stir periodically until everything is fully incorporated.
 It usually takes a few hours depending on how much concentrate you’re diluting.
 When the soap is ready, let it cool and add fragrance and color if you like.
 We love using Lab Colors for a transparent tint.
 Then, pour the soap into bottles and enjoy.